sp9usb/query.by.specification/README.md

     _repository.List(new CustomerSurnameSpecification("Ryan").And(new NotSpecification<Customer>(new CustomerFirstNameSpecification("Smith").Or(new CustomerFirstNameSpecification("Jones")))));

 Pretty nice, huh?
+Ok the fluent interface is pretty crude, but you could easily write your own internal DSL to make things really user friendly.

-It's also possible to customise your fetch strategy (to aviod n+1 issues), by making your specifications implement IInclude<T>:
+It's also possible to customise your fetch strategy (to aviod n+1 issues), by making your specifications implement IInclude`<T`>:

     public class AddressSuburbSpecification : BaseSpecification<Customer>, IInclude<Customer>
     {